SNOW HOLIDAY

 Detailed Forecast

-Australian Forecast – A Great End to a Great Season
+Australian Forecast – A Warm, Sunny End to the Week After a Wet & Soggy Start

 Latest pressure analysis and satellite image.
 Source: The BOM (vandalised by the Grasshopper)